robertodepool/data-analytics-power-bi-report707/README.md

 6. Make sure you change the Executive Summary button in the subsequent page as you can not select the same page the button is on initially

-## Mileston 10 - Creating Metrics for users outside the company using SQL
+## Creating Metrics for users outside the company using SQL
-### Task 1 - Connecting to the SQL Server
+### 1 - Connecting to the SQL Server
 1. Using SQLTools on VSCode we connect to the Postgres database that is hosted in Microsoft Azure using details provided.

-### Task 2 - Checking the table and column names
+### 2 - Checking the table and column names
 1. Using a SQL querie a list of tables in the database was printed.
 2. A list of columns for each of the tables is printed and saved to .csv file.
-Avaialable in table_columns directory
+Available in table_columns directory
-### Task 3 - Querying the database
+### 3 - Querying the database
 1. The following questions were answered with SQL queries and these are available as a query (.sql) in the sql_queries directory and the result (.csv) is available in the csv_results directory.
 These files are labelled by question number.
     1. How many staff are there in all of the UK stores?
 13273
     2. Which month in 2022 has had the highest revenue?
 October